monicahwamuhu/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm is used to delete files
-rm -r used to delete directories permanently cd - changes wd to previous one
+rm -r used to delete directories permanently cd - changes wd to previous one ls -al . .. list all files in the dir and parent wd and boot dir in long format